BgeeDB/bgee-unil/src/markdown/support/affyProcExprValues.md

 The Experiment ID column provides the unique identifier per experiment.

 ##### <a name="chip_col2"></a>Chip ID (column 2)
-The Chip ID column provides the unique identifier per sample that belongs to a `Experiment ID` (column 1).
+The Chip ID column provides the unique identifier per sample that belongs to an `Experiment ID` (column 1).

 ##### <a name="chip_col3"></a>Anatomical entity ID (column 3)
-The Anatomical entity ID column provides unique identifier of the anatomical entity, from the Uberon ontology.
+The Anatomical entity ID column provides a unique identifier of the anatomical entity, from the Uberon ontology.

 ##### <a name="chip_col4"></a>Anatomical entity name (column 4)
 The anatomical entity name column provides the name of the anatomical entity defined by `Anatomical entity ID` (column 3).